GraphQL is a data query language developed by Facebook, designed to make APIs faster, more flexible, and more developer-friendly.

 }

-what's wrong with this approach?
+What's the problem with this approach?

-• all requests can be handled through a single endpoint. this simplifies management and maintenance.
+- All requests can be handled through a single endpoint.
+This simplifies management and maintenance.

 query {